 After meeting all three spirits, Scrooge wakes up on Christmas morning and sets out to change his ways for a better future and to avoid the fate the spirits showed him.
 He makes donations, provides a raise to his employee Bob Cratchit, and even attends his nephew’s dinner party.

 One of the final scenes from the film includes Scrooge and others enjoying dinner, where Ebenezer insists on having Christmas dinner at his home the next year.
 Try this mince pie recipe to go along with this warm-spirited film.

 Home Alone: Cheese Pizza

-Home alone is a classic movie about a young boy who is accidentally left at home after his parents and family go on Christmas Vacation.
+Home Alone is a classic movie about a young boy named Kevin who is accidentally left at home after his parents and family go on an international holiday for Christmas.

 This youthful mischief-maker works hard to protect his house from burglars by setting up handcrafted booby traps.
 During this chaotic and hilarious film, Kevin also gets to enjoy the thrill of having an entire home to yourself without parents.

 For Kevin, that means jumping on beds, making big messes without his parents telling him to clean it, and eating all the pizza he wants.
-So make a homemade oven pizza or order in before watching this Christmas classic.
+So throw a pizza in the oven at home or order in before watching this Christmas classic.

 Get the Recipe: A Couple Cooks